-What’s the Difference Between Mexican and Puerto Rican Carne Guisada?
+What’s the Difference Between Mexican and Puerto Rican Beef Stew?

-The main difference in creating the stew is use of sofrito in Puerto Rican dishes, while in Mexican stew it’s mostly an onion and tomato based sauce with their favorite type of chiles.
+The main difference in creating the stew is the use of sofrito in Puerto Rican dishes, while in Mexican stew it’s mostly an onion and tomato based sauce with their favorite type of chilis.

 Sofrito is a cooking base used in Puerto Rican cuisine made of vegetables and herbs like bell peppers, onion, cilantro, culantro and garlic.
 We have a great recipe for sofrito on GypsyPlate that we always make in bulk for all my Puerto Rican dishes.